Raising £934k to build flats next to railway

 Background: In 2011, the client and his father purchased a plot of land in London which abutted a railway line.
 At this time, the availability of property development finance was limited, so whilst waiting for the market to pick up they successfully sought planning permission to build a block of eight flats.
 After this, the client's father retired, transferring the balance of his interest in the land to his son by Deed of Gift.

-The solution: We took the case to one of the challenger banks.
+The result: We took the case to one of the challenger banks.
 The valuation report found the site to be an ideal location for a residential development.
-It also confirmed that the knotweed posed no immediate threat and so the bank offered terms.:
+It also confirmed that the knotweed posed no immediate threat, and the client had already obtained a specialist report confirming the land to be free from contamination from its previous use.With all concerns addressed, the bank offered terms.